~ Article by Bruna Mentrup Nortje | Thru My African Lens Nature Photography

 Be very patient and rather collect the best possible equipment over a period of time.
 I made a point of adding at least one item once a year.
 Prioritize and plan what you should add next instead of jumping at every special deal that comes along.
 Always ask yourself, which item will be more beneficial to me, and what will your budget allow for at that stage of your decision-making.

-My first semi-professional camera, a Nikon D80 was my learning tool and to be honest, I still favor some of the images taken with that little capable camera, fitted with my first Super Telephoto Sigma 120-400 f/4.5 lens.
+My first semi-professional camera, a Nikon D80 was my learning tool and to be honest, I still favour some of the images taken with that little capable camera, fitted with my first Super Telephoto Sigma 120-400 f/4.5 lens.
 I am by no means knocking my D80 or Sigma lens; in fact, the Sigma 120-400 f4.5 was relatively sharp, extremely light and not bad at all in low light.
 It was a little slow in the focusing department and a little noisy.
 But then, I looked after it very well and got a buyer for it so left a gap for the opportunity to replace it with a Nikkor lens instead.
-So, I don’t necessary believe that bigger is better, but rather, that it will allow for more opportunities, to create with light.
+So, I don’t necessarily believe that bigger is better, but rather, that it will allow for more opportunities, to create with light.

 IMAGE TAKEN WITH MY NIKON D80 AND SIGMA 120-400 MM LENS